tensorflow/addons/.github/ISSUE_TEMPLATE/bug-performance-report.md

 ---
-name: Bug/Performance report
+name: Bug/Performance Issue
-about: Create a report to help us improve
-title: "[Bug/Performance]"
-labels:
-assignees: ''
+about: Use this template for reporting a bug or a performance issue.
 ---

-**Describe the bug**

-A clear and concise description of what the bug is.

 **System information**
 - Have I written custom code (as opposed to using a stock example script provided in TensorFlow):